mariusdebeer/SSH-Key-Deploy/README.md

 The script will connect to each server and add the key.

-## Security Notes
+## Future Security Features
-**Passwords**: Avoid hardcoding passwords in the script.
+**Passwords**: Remove hardcoding passwords in the script.
 Use environment variables or a secrets manager instead.

 **Host Keys**: Uses AutoAddPolicy to auto-accept host keys, bypassing manual verification.
 For stricter security, pre-populate known_hosts and remove this policy.